 Yarn Used: Garnstudio DROPS Nepal (65% Wool/35% Alpaca); 1.75 oz/50 g [82 yds/75 m] per ball): 19 (21) balls in Color #501m Grey Mix.

 Pattern Gauge: 15 sts and 23 rows = 4" [10 cm] in Rev St st on larger needles.

-Yarn Label Gauge and Information: A worsted weight yarn in an alpaca wool blend with a gauge of 17 sts and 22 rows = 4" [10 cm] on size 8 [5 mm] needles.
+Yarn Label Gauge and Information: An Aran-weight yarn in a wool and alpaca blend with a gauge of 17 sts and 22 rows = 4" [10 cm] on size 8 [5 mm] needles.

 Total Yardage Required: 1558 (1688) yds [1425 (1544) m].

 Some suggested yarn substitutes to try:

 If you have a yarn substitute to suggest for this project, email us!

 Knitting Needles Used: Size 10 [6.5 mm] 24 – 40" [60 - 100 cm] circular needle OR SIZE TO OBTAIN GAUGE for working Poncho Body pieces.
 There are too many sts to work comfortably on straight needles; Size 10 [6.5 mm] 16 - 20" [40 - 50 cm] circular needle OR SIZE TO OBTAIN GAUGE for working Cowl neck in the round.

 Please note: SweaterBabe.com patterns are authorized for home use only and are not to be knit/crocheted for resale.
 All pattern sales are final.